 The time it takes to learn sleight of hand entirely depends on the difficulty of the sleight of hand move being learned.
-Easier sleight of hand tricks could be learned and performed smoothly after practicing a couple of hours.
+Easier sleight of hand tricks could be learned and performed smoothly after practicing for a couple of hours.
 More difficult moves and card manipulation can take months and usually years to master and perfect.

 Is Sleight of Hand Real?

 Yes, people really do perform sleight of hand.
-The actual trick and effect created by sleight of hand is not real though, and is usually just an illusion created by the sleight of hand move, which is done hidden and invisibly.
+The actual trick and effect created by sleight of hand is not real though and is usually just an illusion created by the sleight of hand move, which is done hidden and invisibly.
 The audience does not see the sleight of hand happening, so it is invisible and unknown to them.